Victim Compensation Program

 If you have any questions about the Victim Compensation Program, contact the Office of Victim Services at 1-888-286-7347 or OVSCompensation@jud.ct.gov.

-Office of Victim Services Website
+Office of Victims Services Website

 Victim Compensation Program Unit